FilipeFerCosta/api.gameserver/README.md

 ### This API will manipulate files and use linux commands.

-Here will be displayed a few important commands
+Here I will be displayed a few important commands

 ```console
 pip3 install paramiko